SOC 2 vs ISO 27001 for Indian Startups: Which One Should You Get First?

 ISO 27001

 An international standard for information security management.
-It's a certification (you get an actual certificate) that says "this company has implemented 114 security controls and an external auditor verified it."
+It's a certification (you get an actual certificate) that says "this company has implemented an ISMS against 93 Annex A controls and an external auditor verified it."

 Valid for 3 years with annual surveillance audits.